• Skip to main content

 5. Lentils

 Okay, okay.
 Lentils aren’t going to look the same as other rice substitutes.
-But we hope you’ll make an exception.
+But I hope you’ll make an exception.
 Lentils are cheap, versatile, and healthful.
 These legumes are reasonable in terms of calories–think 120 calories per ½ cup–and high in both folate and iron.
 That same half-cup serving also contains 9 grams of protein and 8 grams of fiber to keep you fuller longer.

 To prepare lentils, you want to make sure that you select a large saucepan.
 When lentils cook, they can triple in size.
 You will use a 3:1 ratio of water or vegetable stock to lentils.